vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 3. State whether any hypothesis linked to a planned deviation from the original study was supported.
 Provide key statistics and related reasoning.

 Figures to Include:
+- map of the study site shaded elevation
+- map of the study site slope
-- Map of the study site, stream/river centerline, valley centerline, and shaded elevation
+- Map of the study site stream/river centerlines and final mean centerline
-- Map of the study site, stream/river centerline, valley centerline, and slope.
+- Map of the study site valley centerlines and final mean centerline
 - Longitudinal profile graph with elevation and slope
 - Cross-sectional profile graph